ecsnavarretemit/cmsc265-background-subtraction/README.md

     2. `<python version>`: is the version under your `venv` virtual environment folder

-5. Create the folder `assets/img` inside the root of the project directory and place the input images inside the newly created folder.

 ## Running the Program

 You can run the python scripts by invoking `python run.py <path_to_video_file>` or `./run.py <path_to_video_file>`.